MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 - This binding mode transfers values from the ViewModel to the View
 - Whenever the property changes within the ViewModel, then the corresponding View property is automatically adjusted.
-- This binding mode is useful when when showing, for example, data which is arriving from a dynamic source - like from a sensor or from a network data feed.
+- This binding mode is useful when showing, for example, data which is arriving from a dynamic source - like from a sensor or from a network data feed.
 - In Windows/Xaml, this is very often the default binding mode - so it is the mode used when no other is selected.

 **One-Way-To-Source**